 As you receive job alerts via email, be sure to document each and every position you apply to within your action plan spreadsheet.
 Why?
 You will look completely unorganized if someone from a company you applied to makes contact and you have no recollection of the position you applied to.

-Now that you’re (hopefully) receiving plenty of job leads in your inbox and have been applying online to some job postings, you’ll want to focus a good chunk of your time on following up on your job applications.
+Now that you’re (hopefully) receiving plenty of job leads in your inbox and have been applying online to some job postings, another tip for your supply chain job search is focusing a good chunk of your time on following up on your job applications.
 While some of these tactics can be a bit intimidating, I can assure you that the job seekers that go the “extra mile” significantly increase their odds of landing a job faster than those that only employ the standard “post and pray” method.

 After you apply online to a position, go to LinkedIn’s Advanced Search Page and type the Company Name into the Company field and hit the Search button.
 Do you see anyone that you’re connected to at that company?
 If yes, try to make contact and politely ask if there’s anything that he or she could do to help get your job application “noticed” such as forwarding your resume along to the hiring manager, for example.
 If no, consider typing in a few job-related keywords into the Title and/or Keywords field(s) in efforts to try to identify the hiring manager, the Supply Chain Recruiter or perhaps a leader within the supply chain department.